 Communities are not static or stationary organisms.
 They are fluid and dynamic and change over time.
 The role of community development in the change and transformation of a community is critical to improving and enhancing the quality of life of the community and its residents.
-Effective community development strategies do not assume what a community wants or needs; rather, the community itself serves as its own voice and writes its own story.
-This book examines how community development changes a community and why that change matters.
-This book examines the relationship between community development and social capital, and how social capital is enhanced by programs and initiatives aimed at developing, revitalizing, and transforming neighborhoods and communities.
-When a community improves its social capital, change can happen, because people can leverage their networks to produce better results for themselves.
-This book also looks at comprehensive community development and collective impact models and several case studies that utilize these models, how the transformation and revitalization of a neighborhood through new housing creates opportunities for people everywhere, and how effective placemaking strategies empower diverse groups of people in a community to reimagine the public spaces and the built environment to be more livable, walkable, creative, and sustainable while fostering greater connections with people in their community.
+This book examines how community development changes a community and why that change matters, while also examining the relationship between community development and social capital.
+When a community improves its social capital, change can happen because people can leverage their networks to produce better results for themselves.
+This book also looks at comprehensive community development and collective impact models and several case studies that utilize these models.
+It also looks at how the transformation and revitalization of a neighborhood through new housing creates opportunities for people everywhere, and how effective placemaking strategies empower diverse groups of people in a community to reimagine their public spaces and the built environment to be more livable, walkable, creative, and sustainable while fostering greater connections with people in their community.

 Matthew J. Hanka is associate professor of political science at the University of Southern Indiana.

 Chapter 1: What is Community?
 What is Community Development?
 History of Community Development; Models of Community Development

 Chapter 2: Social Capital: Dimensions of Social Capital, Social Networks, Critiques of Social Capital

 Chapter 3: The Social Capital Implications of Habitat for Humanity Homeownership

 Matthew J. Hanka, Mohammed Khayum and Ramona Harvey

 Chapter 4: Social Capital and Economic Development: A Neighborhood Perspective